Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.1.2.8. `action: on_confirm`

 - Method: POST
-- Use Cases: The app returns a booking/transaction ID along with the other charging session details.
+- Use Cases: The CPO confirms the order along with the charging session fulfillment details.
 - Request:

 <details>